-Join us on Sunday, November 24th at 1 PM on WRTI 90.1 and Monday, May 25th at 7 PM on WRTI HD-2, when Yannick Nézet-Séguin leads the Philadelphians in all-Mozart concert from Verizon Hall with soloists from the ranks of The Philadelphia Orchestra, First Associate Concertmaster Juliette Kang, and Principal Viola C.J.
+Join us on Sunday, May 24th at 1 PM on WRTI 90.1 and Monday, May 25th at 7 PM on WRTI HD-2, when Yannick Nézet-Séguin leads the Philadelphians in all-Mozart concert from Verizon Hall with soloists from the ranks of The Philadelphia Orchestra, First Associate Concertmaster Juliette Kang, and Principal Viola C.J.
 Chang.

 Before intermission, Mozart’s 35th Symphony, the “Haffner," and the Sinfonia Concertante for Violin, Viola and Orchestra.
 After the break, it's one of the greatest masterpieces in all of music, Mozart’s Symphony No 40 in G minor.

 Mozart’s Symphony No. 35 was commissioned by the Haffners, a prominent Salzburg family, for the occasion of the ennoblement of Sigmund Haffner the Younger, and it’s not to be confused with the eight-movement Haffner Serenade, another piece Mozart wrote on commission from the same family six years earlier.

 The Sinfonia Concertante for Violin and Viola is, as the name would imply, part symphony, part concerto.
 It’s an early Mozart masterpiece, composed while he was still in Salzburg—and although he played both the violin and viola, Mozart much preferred the viola, and in this work he gives the two instruments absolute parity.